nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Add Allergens
 You may inform Meal Companion of any allergens you have by using the command `allergen add <ingredient>`.
-For example, if you have an allergy to eggs, you may use the command `allergen add egg`.
+For example, if you have an allergy to eggs, you may use the command:
+`allergen add egg`

 ![allergenadd.png](images/allergenadd.png)
 <sub>Fig 9: Sample of Allergen Add command with user input highlighted.</sub>